 Undergraduate Foundation Program: Student Learning Outcomes

-- Understanding of basic design principles with an emphasis on two- and three-dimensional design and the ability to apply these principles to a specific aesthetic intent, including a functional knowledge of the traditions, conceptual modes, and evolutions of the discipline.
+- understand basic design principles with an emphasis on two- and three-dimensions and time.
+Acquire the ability to apply these principles to a specific aesthetic intent, including a functional knowledge of the traditions, conceptual modes, and evolutions of art and design.

-- Understanding of visual forms and their aesthetic functions and basic design principles, with attention to such areas as design, color, and lighting.
+- understand perceptual stimuli and their aesthetic possibilities, with attention to such areas as concept, organization, time, color, and light.

-- Skill in the use of drawing media and the ability to translate observation to image.
+- gain skill in the use of drawing media and the ability to translate observation to image.

-- Knowledge and skills in the use of basic tools, techniques, technologies, and processes sufficient to work from concept to finished product.
+- gain knowledge and skills in the use of basic tools, techniques, technologies, and processes sufficient to work from concept to finished product.

-- Understanding of the possibilities and limitations of various materials.
+- have an understanding of the possibilities and limitations of various materials.

-- Functional knowledge of art history and theory, the influence of art and design on culture.
+- have functional knowledge of art history and theory and the influence of art and design on culture.

 Please direct updates for this page to the managing editor in the Office of the Provost and Academic Affairs.